Asymptotic Performance of Time-Varying Bayesian Optimization: Conclusion

 \section{Conclusion}

-This paper solves an important theoretical question about the asymptotic performance of TVBO algorithms opened almost ten years ago with the first derivation of an algorithm-independent lower regret bound in~\cite{bogunovic2016time}.
-Under mild assumptions (see Section~\ref{sec:background-assumptions}) and for the most popular classes of stationary temporal kernels, we have provided an algorithm-independent lower regret bound (Theorem~\ref{thm:lower_bound_spectral}) and an upper regret bound (Theorem~\ref{thm:upper_bound_spectral}), and we have established an important connection between the support of the spectral density associated with the temporal kernel $k_T$ and the asymptotic guarantees that can be provided by the TVBO framework, as summarized by Theorem~\ref{thm:regret_guarantees} and Table~\ref{tab:wrapup}.
+This paper solves an important theoretical question about the asymptotic performance of TVBO algorithms opened almost ten years ago with the first derivation of an algorithm-independent lower regret bound in~\citet{bogunovic2016time}.
+Under mild assumptions (see Section~\ref{sec:background-assumptions}) and for the most popular classes of stationary temporal kernels (see Section~\ref{sec:temp_spectrum}), we have provided an upper regret bound (Theorem~\ref{thm:upper_regret_bound}) and an algorithm-independent lower regret bound (Theorem~\ref{thm:lower_regret_bound}) on the cumulative regret of TVBO algorithms.
+We have established several important insights: (i)~the key role played by the support of the spectral density associated with the temporal kernel $k_T$, (ii)~the no-regret performance of GP-UCB on objectives modeled by almost-periodic or low-rank temporal kernels, (iii)~the impossibility to achieve no-regret performance on objectives modeled by broadband or band-limited temporal kernels and (iv)~an interesting connection between band-limited temporal kernels and the Nyquist sampling theorem.
+Table~\ref{tab:wrapup} summarizes these insights.
 Finally, we have illustrated each important theoretical result experimentally (see Figures~\ref{fig:spatial_temporal_spatiotemporal_spectrum_rbf_rbf}-\ref{fig:average_mutual_information}).